Faculty & Staff

 Together, Leah and her husband, Kevin, the Missions Pastor at Church of the Front Range, have traveled all over the world to build partnerships with other churches and ministries in Europe, India, and Nepal.
 She feels a special calling to prayer and loves to encourage others in their faith.
 One of her favorite Scriptures is from Psalm 145:3- 5, “Great is the LORD and most worthy of praise; his greatness no one can fathom.
 One generation commends your works to another; they tell of your mighty acts.
 They speak of the glorious splendor of your majesty – and I will meditate on your wonderful works.”

-Homeschool Collaborative Science Teacher
+Collaborative Learning Program Science Teacher

 Miss Aubrey Donhowe

-Miss Donhowe is thrilled to be joining the Homeschool Collaborative Program.
+Miss Donhowe is thrilled to be joining the Collaborative Program.
 She Donhowe graduated from Point Loma Nazarene University in San Diego with a BA in Science in December of 2021.
 Since a young age, she has had an undeniable passion for children and education.
 The past year has provided many opportunities to work with children in various different roles, including implementing ABA therapy as a Registered Behavioral Therapist while in San Diego, teaching in communities and classrooms in Ghana, Africa during the fall, and currently working within the wonderful Arma Dei Academy.
 Her passion for learning also has Miss.
 Donhowe applying to graduate school in pursuit of earning certification as a Physician’s Associate.
 In the meantime, Miss Donhowe feels so thankful to be exposed to the world of Classical Christian Education and homeschooling, and she hopes to implement these aspects into her family one day, God willing.

-Homeschool Collaborative Bible Teacher
+Collaborative Learning Program Bible Teacher

 Mr. Ryan Gold

-Mr. Ryan Gold comes to Arma Dei’s Homeschool Collaborative Program with a shepherd’s heart and life-long passion for both subjects he teaches – Bible and History.
+Mr. Ryan Gold comes to Arma Dei’s Collaborative Program with a shepherd’s heart and life-long passion for both subjects he teaches – Bible and History.
 Ryan relishes the classroom experience and seeks to bring a focused enthusiasm for learning into every class he teaches.
 His conviction is that education is a catalyst for an ever-increasing, all-consuming love for the triune, sovereign God and His glorious gospel.
 Because of his own mother’s investment in his homeschooling education and the profound spiritual and academic impact it had on his life, Ryan loves the vision of Arma Dei’s HCP.

 A generational native of Colorado, Ryan was raised by wonderful Christian parents and felt the call to ministry at age twelve.
 During his twenties, he discerned God’s call to preaching and pastoral ministry – both of which he has faithfully sought to do as Lead Pastor at New Covenant Community Church since 2008.
 Ryan is a graduate of both Moody Bible Institute (B.A. in Bible-Theology, Biblical Languages emphasis) and The Southern Baptist Theological Seminary (M.Div., School of Theology).
 He has been married to his amazing wife, Rachel, since 2001, and they have been blessed with seven children.
 When he is not doing all things family and local church ministry, he enjoys working out, reading, listening to a stimulating podcast, and following his two favorite football teams – the Denver Broncos and University of Colorado Buffaloes.